thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 install the package on your behalf.

 ThoughtSpot internally transforms and binds an R script prior to sending it to the cluster's R service.
-The system expects each script have a well-defined structure which is the following:
+The system expects each script to have a well-defined structure, following this format:

 ```
 ####R SCRIPT####